 Prior to determining areas for planned placement of the respiratory pathway, the NHS Board/Organisation must ensure a full structured risk assessment of the proposed area is carried out, led by operational and clinical management and involving Health and safety teams, Estates and Facilities representatives, Occupational Health Services (OHS), Infection Prevention & Control Team (IPCT) and the clinical team.
-This should be undertaken using the hierarchy.org/nontrol/ and recognise that there is lowest risk where elimination can be achieved and highest risk where PPE is the only control in place.
-Risk assessments should be periodically reviewed as determined by the NHS Board/care organisation to ensure no change to the level of risk.
 A Risk Assessment algorithm was developed for COVID-19 patient placement but can be applied to the respiratory pathway.
 The algorithm aims to help support the risk assessment process and should take account of the following;